Nebraska Family Alliance

 The Nebraska Family Alliance (NFA) is a fundamentalist Christian 501(c)(3) organization based in Lincoln, Nebraska.
+It most prominently lobbies against LGBT rights, such as same-sex marriage and LGBT adoption.
+The NFA also seeks legal restrictions on abortion, and to change public policy on gambling and human trafficking.
 It advocates for traditional family structures and gender roles.
-The NFA also seeks legal restrictions on abortion, and changes to public policy on gambling and human trafficking.
-In the past, it has also lobbied against LGBT rights, such as same-sex marriage and LGBT adoption.

 As a family policy council, the NFA is a state-level affiliate of Focus on the Family.
 The NFA's stated mission is to "advance family, freedom, and life by influencing policy, mobilizing prayer, and empowering people."

 Organization

-Nebraska Family Alliance was founded in 1988 as Nebraska Family Council (NFC).
+Nebraska Family Alliance was founded in 1988 as Nebraska Family Council.
 Its name changed to the current one when it merged with Family First, another Nebraska-based conservative organization, in 2013.